 - 2 Tablespoons maple syrup can also use honey

 - 2 Tablespoons apple cider vinegar

-- one 10-15 oz. bag cole slaw mix or about 4-5 cups shredded cabbage (just regular green cabbage or a mix with red cabbage and carrots)
+- one 10-15 oz. bag cole slaw mix or about 4-5 cups shredded cabbage (just green or a mix of red and green cabbage)

 - 1/4 cup dried cranberries

 - In a medium bowl, combine the Greek yogurt, mustard, maple syrup, vinegar, salt, and pepper, and stir until smooth and combined.

 - In a large bowl, toss together the cole slaw mix or cabbage, apples, and dried cranberries.

 - Pour the dressing over the slaw and stir to distribute evenly.

 - Store in the refrigerator until ready to serve.
 Will keep for a couple days, but it will get softer and less crunchy.